> Silly Sisters > Songs > Blood and Gold / Mohacs

 Romanian Song (Blood and Gold)

-Andy Irvine recorded Romanian Song (Blood and Gold) with Lucienne Purcell singing in 1980 for his Tara album Rainy Sundays…Windy Dreams.
-He noted in the Digital Tradition:
+Andy Irvine recorded Romanian Song (Blood and Gold) with Lucienne Purcell singing for his 1980 Tara album Rainy Sundays…Windy Dreams.
+He noted on the album:

 The Romanian Song (Blood and Gold) is nice, though I think I should have sung it myself.
 It’s in 5/16 as it was supposed to be.
 Anybody who recorded it subsequently didn’t quite get that and recorded it in 6/8.
 Pity…

-Silly Sisters Maddy Prior and June Tabor sang Blood and Gold, with the instrumentalists seguing into Dan ar Braz’s tune Mohacs, in 1988 on their second album No More to the Dance.
+Silly Sisters June Tabor and Maddy Prior sang Blood and Gold, with the instrumentalists seguing into Dan ar Braz’s tune Mohacs, in 1988 on their second album No More to the Dance which got its title from a phrase in this song.
+This track was also included in 2002 on the Topic anthology The Acoustic Folk Box.
 A live recording from the Maddy Prior, Family & Friends Christmas tour of 1999 was released in the following year on their CD Ballads and Candles.

 Lyrics